Horsekeeping LLC Home | BooksArticles | Shopping | View Cart | Contact | Site Map | Search

 See More Customer Comments

-For your convenience, we have divided our Pawn Shop into two sections:
+For your convenience, we have divided our Vintage Shop into two sections:

-The items in our Vintage Native American Pawn section are authentic Native American Indian Made pieces that have been previously owned.
+The items in our Vintage Shop section are pieces that have been previously owned.
 Many of these pieces have signs of wear and use such patina to the silver and gold.

 Some of the items are dead pawn from pawn shops located in the southwest United States where Native Americans live.
 Often, Native Americans convert their jewelry into income for expenses or emergencies.
 Most pawned items are redeemed by the owner before the expiration date.
 In the few cases where the pawn is not retrieved, it becomes dead pawn and the pawn broker has a legal right to sell the merchandise to recoup the money that was paid to the Native American artist.

-For new items visit our New Native American Jewelry Store.
+For new items visit our New Jewelry Store.

 Bargain Barn